mrcnski/signor.dev/_posts/2018-05-10-jekyll-previous-and-next-posts.md

 ## The Goal

 At the bottom of each of my posts you'll find links to the previous and next posts.
-This is what they look like:[^change]
+This is what they look like:

 {% include image.html name="next-and-prev.png" alt="Next and previous posts." width="521" %}